kubevirt/common-templates/templates/LABELS.md

 # Available labels

-This file describes the labels we will be using to select the workload a template is supposed to be used for.
+This file exemplarily describes the labels we will be using to select the workload a template is supposed to be used for.

-Some of them are not going to be used immediately and serve as examples.

-## Deprecated templates

-When a template is deprecated, the following annotation is applied to it: `template.kubevirt.io/deprecated: "true"`.

-The template itself is not removed for backward compatibility reasons.

 ## Operating systems